asgardius/midori-school/README.md

 <img src=https://git.asgardius.company/asgardius/midori-school/raw/branch/main/icon.png>

 An Action Role Playing Game inspired by Alundra, Touhou Project, Megaman X, among others.
 The only Open Source Genshin Killer and the only game at the moment that offers official bittorrent downloads.
-This game is made using Godot Engine.
-You can find engine source code at https://git.asgardius.company/asgardius/virtualx-engine
+This game is made using Godot Engine
-At the moment this game is only a proof of concept.
+At the moment this game is in alpha development stage.
 If you want to help send me an email to asgardius@asgardius.company You can find game documentation at https://cloud.asgardius.company/s/3tPKHsMznzMjzEc?path=%2Fgame%20documentation%2FMidori%20in%20the%20Magic%20School

 A beta build will be released at septembre 28 2024 (unfunaversary build) and First stable release is scheduled near Half Life 3 release